 Potable water is a fundamental infrastructure need for housing and is a limited resource in Carmelby-the-Sea.
 Water is regulated by the State Water Resources Control Board (SWRCB) and the Monterey Peninsula Water Management District (MPWMD).
 Few developed sites have available water credits sufficient to accommodate construction of additional residential units, and the City's own water allocation is quite limited.
-Although additional water resources are anticipated to become available in late 2025/early 2026, the current State imposed cease-and-desist order in Carmel remains in effect and California American Water (Cal-Am) is not permitted to install new water meters at this time.
+FurtherAlthough additional water resources are anticipated to become available in late 2025/early 2026, due to the current State imposed cease-and-desist order in Carmel, remains in effect and California American Water (Cal-Am) is not permitted to set-install new water meters at this time.
 In an effort to address water constraints, the City will:

-- Support efforts by the MPWMD to expand the water supply with new water sources that will support affordable housing development. - Work cooperatively with MPWMD to implement water conservation methods through the building permit process (e.g., low-flow fixtures, instant hot water heaters, cisterns/rain gardens) to augment water for new development projects.
-The City has already received many building permit applications for remodels of older homes which would result in water conservation. - Update the City's water allocations by land use in accordance with the Water Management Program (Carmel Municipal Code Chapter 17.50) to include the recent allocation from MPWMD of 14 acre feet.
-In establishing these allocations, the City will prioritize water for affordable housing).
+- •Support efforts by the MPWMD to expand the water supply with new water sources that will support affordable housing development-(December 2027). - •Work cooperatively with MPWMD to implement water conservation methods through the building permit process (e.g., low-flow fixtures, instant hot water heaters, cisterns/rain gardens) to augment water for new development projects.
+The City has already\received many building permit applications for remodels and refurbishments of older homes, which would result in water conservation implementation, and is supportive of new watersupplies.
+The City and MPWMD will measure the amount of water conserved on an annual and ongoing basis. - Update the City's water allocations by land use in accordance with the Water Management.
+Program (Carmel Municipal Code Chapter 17.50) to include the recent allocation from MPWMD of 14 acre feet.
+In establishing these allocations, the City will prioritize water for affordable housing ). - Work cooperatively with MPWMD to establish a procedure to prioritize water allocation for housingdevelopments that include affordable units for lower-income households (December 2026).
+From its ownmodest water allocation of approximately 1.6 acre-feet, the City will grant water allocation priority to those projects that assist the City in meeting its share of the regional housing need for lower- and moderateincome households.
+A City policy to clearly reflect water allocation priority and incentives for Extremely-Low, Very Low, Low and Moderate-Income households will be adopted (December 2026).